J&J gets $1.2 billion Arkansas Risperdal judgment tossed out

 Arkansas Attorney General Dustin McDaniel in a statement said he still believes the state legislature meant the Medicaid fraud law to apply to companies such as Johnson & Johnson, which is based in New Brunswick, New Jersey.

+Johnson & Johnson did not immediately respond to requests for comment.
+It has said it complied with state laws and was not misleading about Risperdal's risks.
+The jury verdict came after a 12-day trial.

-In late afternoon trading, Johnson & Johnson shares were up 40 cents at $93.99 on the New York Stock Exchange.
+In afternoon trading, Johnson & Johnson shares were up 15 cents at $93.74 on the New York Stock Exchange.

 OTHER CHALLENGES